GIS (Geographical Information Systems) in Environmental Epidemiology (4 days course)

 Perinatal and Early Life Epidemiology (5 days course)

-Dr. Anne-Marie Nybo Andersen, University of Copenhagen, Denmark, Dr. David Taylor-Robinson, University of Liverpool, UK, and Dr. Katrine Strandberg-Larsen, University of Copenhagen, Demark, Stine Kjær Urhøj, University of Copenhagen, Demark
+Dr. Anne-Marie Nybo Andersen, University of Copenhagen, Denmark, Dr. Katrine Strandberg-Larsen, University of Copenhagen, Demark, and Dr. Stine Kjær Urhøj, University of Copenhagen, Demark

 Description